Texas inmates ‘being cooked alive’ in heatwave with no air conditioning

-AUSTIN (Nexstar) — In Texas’ state jails, the inmates are sentenced to just two years or less.
-But every summer, former inmate Maggie Luna remembers, the women inside worried their short sentences may take their life.
+AUSTIN (Nexstar/KXAN) — In Texas’ state jails, the inmates are sentenced to just two years or less.
+But every summer, former inmate Maggie Luna remembers, the women inside worried their short sentences might take their life.

 “All of these women that were suffering with me had not a lot of time, and they feared that they were getting death sentences,” she said.
 “Several times I told my mom, ‘I hope I make it out of here.'”

-Luna’s jail is one of the 70% of units within the Texas Department of Criminal Justice that do not have full air conditioning.
-As much of Texas braces through record-setting temperatures, current and former inmates described dangerous and disturbing conditions inside their cells.
+Her jail is one of the 70% of units within the Texas Department of Criminal Justice that do not have full air conditioning.
+As much of Texas braces through record-setting triple-digit temperatures, current and former inmates are describing dangerous and disturbing conditions inside their cells.

 She was released in 2016 after serving two years in the Lucille Plane State Jail for drug possession.